-We are born to die, which is the most definite thing that will happen to our lives.
-This makes the metaphor that life is like a journey to be extremely true.
-Taking a sad and inappropriate example, it’s like a plane that can never land: once you take off, the only thing you know is that it will crash once your run of out fuel.
+We are born to die, which is inevitable.
+This makes the metaphor that life is like a journey extremely vivid.
+Taking a sentimental, even perhaps an inappropriate example that life is like an aircraft that never lands: once it takes off, the only thing you know is that it will crash once running out of fuel.

-This is so fatalism and pointless, I have to admit.
-However, I have just realised this ruthless fact, or I should say that I have somehow understood the meaning of that in these two years.
-After my “quite an experience”, I started to think about it seriously.
-Of course, it causes me to be less happy and even sometimes desperate.
-But, the voice in my head tells me that I have to think of it, and I need to.
+This is so fatalistic and pointless, and I have to confess.
+However, I have just come to a comprehension of this ruthless truth, or I should say that it is an indispensable show in life.
+After my quite-an-experience, I started to contemplate this metaphor seriously.
+Of course, it devours my happiness and even sometimes leads me into a desperate impasse.
+Nevertheless, the voice in my head forces me to face it — I need to.

-Yesterday, I was watching the last movie of the Hunger Game series.
-When I saw Katniss and Peeta embracing after the ending of the turbulent period.
-I was thinking that they are just like two helpless people together on the non-landing plane, encouraging and giving warm and strength to each other.
-They do not need to face the desperate ending alone anymore.
-And they will also notice that there are beautiful views on this plane, lights from the sun, the moon and thousands of stars.
-There are fragrant moments that lights in your life.
-By facing the fact, you will also find the beauty and the things that you can change.
-Is it perhaps all about loneliness?
-I can not tell as they are coming from the deep inside our brains.
+In the latest movie from the Hunger Games trilogy, I saw Katniss and Peeta embracing each other after the end of the turbulent period.
+At that moment, I was thinking that they are just like two helpless passengers on that lifelong never-landing plane, encouraging and supporting each other throughout the life journey they share with each other.
+They do not need to face a desperate ending alone anymore.
+Therefore, they will be able to appreciate the beautiful views aside from their journey — lights from the sun, the ever-changing clouds, the moon, and the shining stars.
+There are fragrant moments that light up our lives.
+By facing this “truth” and making peace with it, we will also find the beauty of life.
+And perhaps most importantly, seizing the control of our life once again.
+Is it all about loneliness?
+I cannot tell since those emotions are from deep inside our minds.